 By 1901, the Subway was facing stiff competition from the Corporation's Trams and as such was losing passengers to them.
 To try and combat this, they tried reducing fairs to as little as 1/2p for travelling between 2 stations.

-Working conditions for the staff weren't great with long shifts, 7 day weeks in most cases and no breaks.
+Working conditions for the staff weren't great with long shifts, 7 day weeks in most cases with no breaks.
 There was two shifts, the early shift and the late shift.
 The early shift was from 4.30am - 1pm and the late from 1pm till the end of service.
 Sunday shifts were worked by the early shift and were from 12.30pm till 10.40pm and they were expected to resume on early working from 4.30am the following morning.

 Corporation take over